cncf/kubernetes-community-days/content/organizing-registration.md

 * Ask for T-shirt sizes (make sure you offer more than S-M-L-XL “unisex”)
 * Ask if they require an invoice and what information should be on the invoice
 * Ask if they are interested in attending the evening event on the first night (optional)
-* Disable the Facebook integration
-* Hide the attendee list
 * Set up hidden ticket types for sponsors, organizers, speakers, etc
 * Create access codes for hidden ticket types